Manufacturers Trust Company Building: Reception

 During the building's construction, its cantilevered floors, light-filled spaces, and glass-and-metal facade drew attention from engineers and architects.
-When the Manufacturers Trust Company Building was completed, Lewis Mumford compared it to a lantern, and the building's construction superintendent described the lightweight design as being "more like jewelry than building".
-Interiors magazine wrote in 1955 that Le Maire's design of the interior "accord with the directness and purity of the architecture".
-The New York Daily News said that, with the openness of the glass-walled design, students needed only to "stand on the sidewalk and see how actual banking is transacted".
-Other commentators offered qualified praise, particularly regarding the glass walls and the thin piers, which made the floors appear as though they were floating.
-Huxtable criticized the original illumination as being too yellow, and Harper's Magazine assailed the building as the most "uneconomical piece of architecture since" the Giza pyramid complex, as the plots at 510–514 Fifth Avenue had a large amount of unused air rights.
+Lewis Mumford compared it to a lantern, and the building's construction superintendent described the lightweight design as being jewel-like.
+Interiors magazine praised the internal design in 1955 as pure and straightforward.
+The New York Daily News said that the design allowed people to learn "how actual banking is transacted" merely by standing on the sidewalk.
+Other commentators offered qualified praise, particularly regarding the glass walls and the thin piers.
+Huxtable criticized the original illumination as being too yellow, and Harper's Magazine assailed the building as uneconomical due to their unused air rights.

-The World Monuments Fund called building's glass design a "metaphor for honesty and transparency in banking" and a "symbol of a self-confident era" which influenced commercial architecture.
+The World Monuments Fund called the building's glass design a "metaphor for honesty and transparency in banking" and a "symbol of a self-confident era" which influenced commercial architecture.
 The 2010 edition of the AIA Guide to New York City called it "a glass-sheathed supermarket of dollars" and stated that the building "led the banking profession out of the cellar and onto the street".
-The next year, Robin Pogrebin of The New York Times wrote in 2011 that the Manufacturers Trust Company Building was a paragon of modern architecture, akin to Lever House or the Seagram Building in Midtown Manhattan, characterizing the building as a "luminous box with an unbroken glass facade".
+The next year, Robin Pogrebin of The New York Times described the Manufacturers Trust Company Building as a paragon of modern architecture, with a similar level of architectural prominence to the nearby Lever House and Seagram Building.

 The Bertoia piece attracted mixed feedback.
-One review characterized it as "breath-taking", while more critical observers stated that "it looks like a flying bedspring" and "a pile of broken egg crates".
-David W. Dunlap characterized Bertoia's work as a "midcentury masterwork" and "the three-dimensional equivalent" of a Jackson Pollock painting.
+One review characterized it as "breath-taking"; other observers likened it to a flying bedspring and broken egg crates.
+The journalist David W. Dunlap characterized Bertoia's work as a "midcentury masterwork", likening it to a Jackson Pollock painting.